Meet The Team

 An engineer by training (Catholic U, 1964), her early work as a VISTA volunteer in Arizona suggests the spirit of service that has defined her career.
 Bridgeton’s Neighborhood Preservation Coordinator from 1983, she was also its Assistant Director of Community Development, then Executive Director of the non-profit Bridgeton Housing Development Corporation, administering a Federal HOPE 3 grant that rehabbed 20 City-owned houses for resale to city residents.
 She retired in 2008 from the NJ Division of Taxation.

-Alan joined CHABA in 2018 when he was already a busy volunteer in and around Bridgeton, working with the Friends of Bridgeton Public Library, and as a robotics coach for the local robotics team.
-At CHABA he has focused his community-based approach into our Obie Scholarship program as well as the Bring Back The Nail House Campaign.
+Alan joined CHABA in 2018 when he was already a busy volunteer and community activist in and around Bridgeton.
+He is especially active with the Friends of Bridgeton Public Library and as a local robotics coach for students.
+At CHABA he has been critical to our financial management as an organization, especially during the dry period of the pandemic, and has helped underwrite both our Obie Scholarship program and Bring Back The Nail House Campaign.
+His engineering advice continues vital to our project choices as we move on from the Nail House to other potential restoration sites in the Bridgeton Historic District.